OpenGradient/erc-onchain-agent/agent-erc.md

     /// @param tools list of tools the agent can use
     /// @param agentReasoning list of all reasoning pieces returned in `AgentIterationResult`
     ///   by earlier calls to this method within the same run.
+    /// @param toolResults stringified results of every tool invocation requested by
+    ///   the agent.
+Must match up with the order of invocations.
     /// @param prompt the input for this specific agent invocation, eg a query
     ///   submitted by the user
     function runNextIteration(